-Investment Office Staff Program Responsible Party Responsibility 6.
-All aspects of program portfolio management, including investment transactions, use of leverage, and monitoring, analyzing, and evaluating performance relative to the appropriate benchmark.
+Investment Office Staff Program Responsible Party Responsibility monitoring, analyzing, and evaluating performance relative to the appropriate benchmark.
 7. Manage CalPERS allocations within policy ranges approved by the Committee, in accordance with policy guidelines.
 8. Modify benchmarks as applicable.
-Asset Trust Level Provide recommendations to the Committee concerning the identification of asset classes and selection of asset class benchmarks and policy targets and ranges based on periodic asset liability management (ALM) review.
-Determine adjustments in asset class allocations, and direct Allocation Portfolio Management rebalancing account activity and fund transfers across asset classes.
+Trust Level Portfolio Management Provide recommendations to the Committee concerning the identification of asset classes and selection of asset class benchmarks and policy targets and ranges based on periodic asset liability management (ALM) review.
+Determine adjustments in asset class allocations, and direct rebalancing account activity and fund transfers across asset Asset Allocation Investment Risk and Performance classes.
+11. Staff will evaluate active risk at the Total Fund and asset class levels.
+Staff's evaluation will include realized five-year tracking error, and, for the PERF, forward looking tracking error, estimated with an industry-accepted risk model.
 For program tracking errors and CalPERS Total Fund tracking errors, staff will evaluate forecast values against subsequent realized values over rolling 3 year periods.
-Benchmarks Investment Risk and Performance Develop and maintain procedures for the assignment and modification of benchmarks.
-13. Select, maintain, and enhance the Total Fund risk management tools used by the program to provide analyses that inform and support the investment actions of the entire CalPERS investment staff.
+Benchmarks Investment Risk and Performance 12.
+Develop and maintain procedures for the assignment and modification of benchmarks.
+Select, maintain, and enhance the Total Fund risk management tools used by the program to provide analyses that inform and support the investment actions of the entire CalPERS investment staff.
 Risk Management Investment Risk and Performance 14.
+Provide analysis, such as stress testing and scenario analysis, to Investment Office staff regarding risk and performance measurement considerations for contemplated investments or strategies that could materially affect the Total Fund.
 Provide consulting to Investment Office staff regarding investments being contemplated, current investment risks and the attribution of risk and return.
-Periormance 15.
-Provide consulting on the development of Investment Office Policies, Procedures and Guidelines with respect to the measurement, assessment, and management of investment risk.
-16. Provide consulting on the design of processes and reports used to measure and monitor risk.
-Trust Level Portfolio Management Monitor the implementation of and compliance with the policy including due diligence and oversight of derivatives activities by External Managers, limited liability entities, or registered/commingled fund vehicles.
-Global 18.
+15. Provide consulting on the development of Investment Office Policies, procedures and guidelines with respect to the measurement, assessment, and management of investment risk.
+16. Provide consulting on the design of processes and Develop and maintain methodologies for the effective measurement of investment risk for the Total Fund. reports used to measure and monitor risk.
+Global Derivatives & Trust Level Portfolio Management 17.
+Monitor the implementation of and compliance with the policy including due diligence and oversight of derivatives activities by External Managers, limited liability entities, or registered/commingled fund vehicles.
+Counterparty Risk 18.
 Monitor and evaluate the use of derivatives and counterparty risk exposures across CalPERS to ensure the appropriate investment risk controls are in place.
-Derivatives & Counterparty Risk Trust Level Portfolio Management /Asset Class Staff Exercise thorough due diligence in assessing the scope of each LLE limited liability entity or registered/commingled fund manager's use of derivatives, their purpose, experience of the fund manager's staff in managing these positions, inherent leverage, and the manager's systems, controls, and operations for determining appropriateness of these entities for CalPERS investment.
-Evaluate periodically (no less than annually) for any changes in the use of derivatives at each LLE limited liability entity or registered/commingled fund to reaffirm the appropriateness of these investments at inception.